dnalepa04/Pour-Pal/README.md

+Hello!
+This is a repository for a project my friends (Adam Slamani & Carter Hill) and I worked on in our Microcontrollers class.
+I suggest looking at the presentation PDF to get a better understanding of the project overview!

 Access_Point
 This is the final release of the code that is fully commeneted and ready for use with the drink dispenser